-- Delinquency cases.
+- (1) Delinquency cases.
 When a petition is filed on a delinquency case, the Juvenile Court Clerk's Office shall schedule hearings required by statute, as well as Plea, Trial Readiness and Call dates as follows: - (a) Plea.
 If the youth is in custody, a plea hearing will be set for Call seven (7) calendar days from the preliminary hearing. - (b) Ten Day Review.
-In custody youth will be scheduled for a ten (10) day review hearing every ten (10) court business days that they are held in custody.
-This hearing shall be set on the preliminary hearing docket.
+In custody youth will be scheduled for a ten (10) day review hearing every ten (10) court business days that they are held in custody, except for youth with waiver motions pending which will be scheduled for a review hearing every thirty (30) days.
+This hearing shall be set on the detention review docket.
 Scheduling of these hearings shall be coordinated by the staff of the Juvenile Services Division.
+Youth may waive appearance at detention review hearings.